Athletics-American Ryan Crouser breaks shot put world record | Sports-Games

 Ryan Crouser toppled the men's shot put world record on Friday with a 23.37-metre throw on the first night of the U.S. Olympic Track and Field Trials in Eugene, Oregon.

-Ryan Crouser toppled the men's shot put world record on Friday with a 23.37-metre throw on the first night of the U.S. Olympic Track and Field Trials in Eugene, Oregon.
-The 28-year-old reigning Olympic champion exceeded fellow American Randy Barnes' previous record of 23.12, which had stood for more than 30 years, electrifying the crowd inside Eugene, Oregon's, Hayward Field.
+Ryan Crouser toppled the men's shot put world record on Friday with a 23.37-meter throw on the first night of the U.S. Olympic Track and Field Trials in Eugene, Oregon.
+The 28-year-old reigning Olympic champion exceeded fellow American Randy Barnes' previous record of 23.12, which had stood for more than 30 years, electrifying the crowd in Eugene, Oregon.

+"The second it left my hand I knew it was good," he told reporters.
+"It wasn't a perfect throw."
+The 6-foot, 7-inch Crouser had not exceeded his morning qualify throw of 22.92 on his first throws of the cloudless night and let out a roar as he rocketed the ball nearly out of the sector on his fourth throw and thrust his hands aloft in triumph, his spot in the upcoming Tokyo Olympics guaranteed.

+"It was a weight lifted," he said.
+"I knew it was possible since 2017."
+Joe Kovacs grabbed second in 22.34, while Payton Otterdahl threw 21.92 to claim the last two of America's three-shot put spots for Tokyo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)